 (Source: European Commission.
 Europe 2020.
 Quoted on March 11th 2014).

-Diligence is certainly needed not only in Finland, but in whole Europe, to successfully implement the strategy.
+Diligence is certainly needed not only in Finland, but in the whole of Europe, to successfully implement the strategy.